urmichm/publications-physics-uz/README.md

-# publications-physics-uz
+# Relaxation Dependence of Capacitance in the Process of Inversion Layer Charge Formation for a Three-Layer Structure

-Publications of my physics research
+My first research as a student of National University of Uzbekistan.
+2015 year.